Hridoy-31/Disktroy/sys module guideline.md

 Some most used sys methods are highlighted in the following:

-    sys.copyright : Shows the Official copyright of Python sys.dllhandle : Shows the handle that maintain python dlls sys.executable : Shows the executable file with its path sys.getrecursionlimit : Gives the default value (if not set later) of recursion limit
+    sys.copyright : Shows the Official copyright of Python sys.dllhandle : Shows the handle that maintain python dlls only for windows sys.executable : Shows the executable file with its path sys.getrecursionlimit : Gives the default value (if not set later) of recursion limit